Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Forums/Documentation/Forums.md

 ## Notes
 System administrator users do not receive moderation notification emails, because system administrators can't be assigned to a role.

+The forums module includes a content meta-data (search content) provider, which provides content from forum posts for the search engine.